-While Carlos Correa and Trea Turner have been the most discussed free-agent shortstops so far this offseason, Xander Bogaerts appears to have quite the market himself.
+(Audacy) While Carlos Correa and Trea Turner have been the most discussed shortstops early on in free agemcy, Xander Bogaerts appears to have quite the market himself.

-According to Spanish analyst Marino Pepén, the Los Angeles Dodgers, Chicago Cubs and Minnesota Twins are interested in Bogaerts.
-Additionally, the Philadelphia Phillies, San Diego Padres and the incumbent Boston Red Sox are also courting Bogaerts, which others have previously reported.
+The Cubs, Dodgers and Twins are among the teams showing interest in Bogaerts, according to Spanish analyst Marino Pepén.
+Additionally, the Phillies, Padres and the incumbent Red Sox are also courting Bogaerts, which others have previously reported.

-Make no mistake, it won't be cheap to sign Bogaerts.
-MLB Trade Rumors has projected that the five-time Silver Slugger Award winner will receive a seven-time/$189 million deal.
-But in comparison to Turner -- eight years/$168 million -- and Correa -- nine years/$288 million -- some teams may see Bogaerts as a better investment.
+It won't be cheap to sign Bogaerts, as MLB Trade Rumors projected him to receive a seven-year, $189-million deal.
+But in comparison to Turner and Correa, some teams may see Bogaerts as a better investment.

-Bogaerts is coming off of a season where he slashed .307/.377/.456 with 15 home runs, 73 RBIs and an .833 OPS.
-Bogaerts' defensive prowess has often been questioned in his career, but he was a Gold Glove finalist in 2022, posting career highs in defensive runs saved (four) and outs above average (five).
+Bogaerts is coming off of a 2022 season in which he slashed .307/.377/.456 with 15 home runs, 73 RBIs and an .833 OPS.
+Bogaerts' defensive prowess has often been questioned in his career, but he was a Gold Glove finalist in 2022, posting career-highs in defensive runs saved (four) and outs above average (five).

-Given that there seems to be more buzz about Bogaerts' market than the three other star shortstops currently available -- Correa, Turner and Dansby Swanson -- it's fair to wonder if he could sign during next week's MLB Winter Meetings.
+Given that there seems to be more buzz about Bogaerts' market than the three other star shortstops currently available -- Correa, Turner and Dansby Swanson -- it's fair to wonder if he could sign during the MLB Winter Meetings, which begin Dec.
+5.